NetEase Cloud Music: Business service

 NetEase Cloud Music operates under a freemium business model in which basic services are free whilst some enhanced features are available on a subscription basis.
-NetEase Cloud Music's primary income is has two components: music streaming services and social entertainment services.
+NetEase Cloud Music's primary income has two components: music streaming services and social entertainment services.
 Similar to QQ Music, artists and labels can choose to restrict content to paying subscribers or have their albums purchasable on their website.
 Artists that allow album purchases of this type include Taylor Swift and Ariana Grande.
 Users who purchase albums can listen to their purchased songs without a membership.

 Accounts and subscription

 As of September 2022, NetEase Cloud Music currently offers three subscription types.
 Subscriptions are only purchasable by a mobile device, with iPhone payments processed via Apple's App Store.

 Social entertainment service

 NetEase Cloud Music's social entertainment services include such features as live streaming, virtual items, and online karaoke.
 These services help increase the platform's overall profit by encouraging users to become live streaming-related memberships or give virtual gifts to anchors.
 In NetEase Cloud Music's revenue for the first half of 2022, the social entertainment service and other revenue increased 57% to $2.48 billion.